johncarney/all-things-ttrpg-bsky/README.md

 "[Candela Obscura]", which on its own is most often a reference to the show.

-This is not really important for use in something like [skyfeed.app] because we don't really care about with topics are matched.
-Topics are just a way to organize the topics file.
+This is not really important for use in something like [skyfeed.app] because we don't really care about which topics are matched.
+Topics are just a way to organize the pattern library.
 However, I am working on a more sophisticated feed generator in which topics will be relevant.

 ## Using the script